Rhizopus stolonifer

-Rhizopus stolonifer is commonly known as black bread mold.
-It is a member of Zygomycota and considered the most important species in the genus Rhizopus.
-It is one of the most common fungi in the world and has a global distribution although it is most commonly found in tropical and subtropical regions.
+Rhizopus stolonifer, commonly known as black bread mold, is a member of Zygomycota and considered the most important species in the genus Rhizopus.
+It is one of the most common fungi in the world and has a global distribution, although it is most commonly found in tropical and subtropical regions.
 It is a common agent of decomposition of stored foods.
 Like other members of the genus Rhizopus, R. stolonifer grows rapidly, mostly in indoor environments.

 History

 This fungus was first discovered by the German scientist Christian Gottfried Ehrenberg in 1818 as Rhizopus nigricans.
 The name was changed in 1902 to Rhizopus stolonifer by the French mycologist J. P. Vuillemin.